List of German defence ministers

-According to Article 65a of the German Constitution (Grundgesetz), the Federal Minister of Defence is commander-in-chief (Inhaber der Befehls- und Kommandogewalt) of the German armed forces, the Bundeswehr, in peacetime.
-Conversely, when a state of defence is declared, the Federal Chancellor becomes commander-in-chief.
+According to Article 65a of the German Constitution (Grundgesetz), the federal minister of defence is commander-in-chief (Inhaber der Befehls- und Kommandogewalt) of the German armed forces, the Bundeswehr, in peacetime.
+Conversely, when a state of defence is declared, the federal chancellor becomes commander-in-chief.
 The highest-ranking military officer in the Bundeswehr is the Inspector General of the Bundeswehr (Generalinspekteur der Bundeswehr).

-The most recent individual to have served as Federal Minister of Defence is Christine Lambrecht, who served from 8 December 2021 until her resignation from the office of Federal Minister of Defence on 16 January 2023.
-As of 19 January 2023, Boris Pistorius is the incumbent Federal Minister of Defence.
+The current Federal Minister of Defence is Boris Pistorius, since 19 January 2023.